menny/menny.github.io/_posts/2015-04-09-migrating-to-robolectric-v3.md

 {% gist c45781b8d980f4a60ae3 remove_robolectric_config %}
 <br>

-With _Android Gradle Plugin v1.1.0_ there is a [built-in support for unit-test](http://tools.android.com/tech-docs/unit-testing-support) (using _mutableAndroidJar_), so we no longer need to setup
+With _Android Gradle Plugin v1.1.0_ there is a [built-in support for unit-test](http://tools.android.com/tech-docs/unit-testing-support) (using [_mockableAndroidJar_](https://android.googlesource.com/platform/tools/base/+/e8f845b47459973838c99656ae98563b268f21ff/build-system/gradle/src/main/groovy/com/android/build/gradle/internal/tasks/MockableAndroidJarTask.groovy)), so we no longer need to setup
 _Robolectric_ as _androidTestCompile_.<br>
 Change `androidTestCompile('org.robolectric:robolectric:2.4')` to `testCompile 'org.robolectric:robolectric:3.0-rc2'`<br>
 **DO NOT USE** `com.squareup:fest-android:1.0.8`.
 If you have it in your `testCompile` be sure to remove it.
 There is a conflict between